pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 4. Configure your network connections in the DNS management zone of your choice so you can log in to Pega Platform - [Logging in to Pega Platform – 10 minutes](#logging-in-to-pega-platform--10-minutes).

-To understand how Pega maps Kubernetes objects with Pega applications and services, see [How Pega Platform and applications are deployed on Kubernetes](https://community.pega.com/knowledgebase/articles/cloud-choice/how-pega-platform-and-applications-are-deployed-kubernetes).
+To understand how Pega maps Kubernetes objects with Pega applications and services, see [Understanding the Pega deployment architecture](https://community.pega.com/knowledgebase/articles/client-managed-cloud/cloud/understanding-pega-deployment-architecture).

 Assumptions and prerequisites
 -----------------------------